-- 10. (1) No person shall be qualified to be appointed to be the resident magistrate unless he possesses the professional qualifications prescribed by law as necessarily prerequisite for admission to practise as a barrister and solicitor of the Supreme Court. - (2) If the post of resident magistrate is vacant or the resident magistrate is unable, by reason of illness, absence from Nauru or other cause, to perform his duties, the President may appoint another person to act as the resident magistrate; such appointment may be either for a specified period or for the hearing and determination of a specified cause or matter. - (3) No person shall be appointed to act as the resident magistrate unless he is qualified to be appointed to be the resident magistrate.
+- (4) The resident magistrate and the lay magistrates shall be appointed by the President after consultation with the Chief Justice. - (5) If the office of resident magistrate is vacant or the resident magistrate is unable, by reason of illness, absence from Nauru or other cause to perform all or any of his duties, the President may appoint another person to act as the resident magistrate, such appointment may be either for a specified period or for the hearing and determination of a specified cause or matter and for the purpose of performing the duties of the office a person appointed to act as the resident magistrate shall be a magistrate of the District Court.